systbiol/reports/2016_February/constitution.md

 ### Section 2.
 Proposals and Consideration

-An amendment may be proposed by any member of the Society by a letter addressed to the Executive Vice President |-at least two months prior to an Annual Meeting-|.
+An amendment may be proposed by any member of the Society by a letter addressed to the Executive Vice President ~~at least two months prior to an Annual Meeting~~.
 Members of the Council may propose amendments at any Council Meeting.
 Any proposed amendment to the Constitution must be approved by a two-thirds majority vote of the Council at a meeting before it is submitted to the Society